Mahmoudosos/llama-math-question-generator/README.md

 2.  **Run the Script**:
     The script is designed to be run directly.
 Simply execute all cells in the Colab notebook.
 The output for each generated question will be displayed in Markdown format.

-3.  **Customize Questions**:
-    To generate new questions, modify the `QUESTIONS_TO_GENERATE` list in `generator_config.py`.
-Add a new dictionary for each desired question, following the existing format.

 ## Example Output